Tenancy Policy

 5. Taking account of the needs of vulnerable residents

 5.1 An equality impact assessment (EIA) has been undertaken on this policy, taking account the different strands of diversity.
 The EIA will be reviewed whenever this policy is reviewed.
-The EIA will available on the Uttlesford District Council website
+The EIA will be available on the Uttlesford District Council website

 6. Type of tenancy to be granted

-6.4 We will grant secure tenancies to new tenants on all types of permanent accommodation where they already have security of tenure, i.e. they already have an assured or secure tenancy.
-These could be applicants who are transferring from within Uttlesford District Council or from a registered provider or have completed a mutual exchange.
+6.2 We will grant secure tenancies to new tenants in all types of Uttlesford District Council permanent accommodation, including properties let at Affordable Rents These could be applicants who are transferring from within Uttlesford District Council or from a registered provider or who have completed a mutual exchange.

-6.5 Where Uttlesford District Council properties are let as emergency temporary housing, such as in cases of homelessness, tenants will be granted non-secure temporary tenancies.
+6.3 Where Uttlesford District Council properties are let as emergency temporary housing, such as in cases of homelessness, tenants will be granted non-secure temporary tenancies.

 7. Rents